ydxu2025/ydxu2025.github.io/_projects/3_project_name.md

     </div>
 </div>
 <div class="caption">
-    Understanding the price of anarchy for Kelly mechanism or Tullock contest theory when selfish but benign players coexist with malicious players.
+    Understanding the price of anarchy for Kelly mechanism or Tullock contest model when selfish but benign players coexist with malicious players.
 </div>